kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Dominator Gauntlets**
 - These are available from Mika Dorin's special shop on Korriban after clearing the Leviathan, and cost 22,000 credits.

+**Echani Dueling Shield**
+- This is available from the Dark Jedi ambushes on either Tatooine or Kashyyyk, Shaardan's corpse in the Tomb of Ajunta Pall, a Republic Soldier corpse in Kolto Control on Manaan and a Footlocker in the Manaan Sith Base.

 **Eralam Crystal**
 - This crystal is held by Dak Vesser, who will recognize Juhani in the Valley of the Dark Lords.
 He can then be found in Dreshdae.